-Most people never have symptoms, or the symptoms are so mild that people don't know that they are infected.
+Genital herpes is one of the most common sexually transmitted infections (STIs).
+Most people never have symptoms, or the symptoms are so mild that people don't know that they're infected.
 But in some people, the infection causes occasional outbreaks of itchy and painful sores in the genital area.

-What causes genital herpes?
+What causes it?

 What are the symptoms?

 Most people never have any symptoms of genital herpes.
 But some people have painful or bothersome symptoms, such as itchy, painful blisters on the penis or around the vagina.
 The blisters break open and turn into oozing, shallow sores.
 Some people have flu-like symptoms, such as a fever and muscle aches.

 Your doctor may diagnose genital herpes by examining you.
 He or she may ask you questions about your symptoms and how you think you were exposed to herpes.
 If this is your first outbreak, your doctor may take a sample of fluid from the sore for testing.
 You may also have a blood test.